patie229/DBMS_04/README.md

 > The two approaches are logically equivalent as long as no NULL values are involved.
 In practice:
 EXCEPT is preferable when:
-- comparing the results of two separate queries (better readability),
+>- comparing the results of two separate queries (better readability),
-- the problem is naturally expressed as a set difference.
+>- the problem is naturally expressed as a set difference.
 NOT EXISTS is preferable when:
-- the correlated subquery must check multiple conditions (e.g. WHERE o.plate = v.plate AND o.date > '2025-01-01'), since it is more flexible and easier to extend.
+>- the correlated subquery must check multiple conditions (e.g. WHERE o.plate = v.plate AND o.date > '2025-01-01'), since it is more flexible and easier to extend.
 However, if the left-hand table contains NULL values, EXCEPT may behave differently depending on the DBMS (some treat NULL = NULL in set operations, while standard comparisons do not).
+>
-In this case, NOT EXISTS is clearer because it explicitly expresses that no corresponding order exists for a given vehicle, making the query more understandable from a semantic and maintenance perspective.
+>In this case, NOT EXISTS is clearer because it explicitly expresses that no corresponding order exists for a given vehicle, making the query more understandable from a semantic and maintenance perspective.

 ---